fikrianggara/fikrianggara/README.md

 <h1 align="center">Hi, I'm Fikri</h1>
 <h3 align="center">A passionate long life learner from Indonesia.</h3>

-- 🔭 I’m currently working on JuaraAndroid, an Indonesia's google developer event.
+- 🔭 Currently working on JuaraAndroid, an Indonesia's google developer event. focusing on mobile dev.

-- I have interest in web and mobile dev, machine learning and AI, distributed system design and knowledge graph.
+- 💬 I have interest in web and mobile dev, machine learning and AI, distributed system design and knowledge graph, also data science and data engineering stuff.

 - 🌱 currently learning **MERN stack and Kotlin, and react native**